 That evening I met a volunteer with The Dalles Chamber of Commerce for dinner in a historic saloon.
 I walked into The Baldwin Saloon and Restaurant and was immediately impressed with the oil painting of a nude over the large dark wood bar, the friendly bartender chatting with a local in an orange t-shirt, and the walls full of landscape paintings, obviously a carefully chosen turn of the century art collection.

 I came to learn that the building originally housed a saloon opened by the Baldwin Brothers in 1876.
 It was frequented by the men who worked on the nearby Columbia River and on the railroad.
-Eventually, a brothel was built in a wood frame building in back of the brick saloon.
+Eventually, a brothel was built in a wood-frame building in the back of the brick saloon.

 The dining room is simple yet elegant and the food is hearty and, as you would expect, excellent American comfort food.
 I enjoyed a house-made Chicken Cordon Bleu, so large that the side dishes—potatoes O’Brien and fresh veggies—were delivered on a second plate.
 Having dinner in a historic building with a bawdy past was a fitting end to my explorations of The Dalles history.